mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 * Drag-and-drop from external file browser: Dragging-and-dropping a song from an external file browser directly onto a waveform display in Mixxx will load that song.
 This function is also known to work on some platforms with other applications.
-For example, on OS X, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load that song into a player.
+For example, on Mac OS X, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load that song into a player.

 Waveform displays